 This readme file contains a list of known issues and workarounds for IBM® IMS™ Enterprise Suite Version 2.1 SOAP Gateway, for both z/OS® and distributed platforms.

 This document contains the latest information about known issues, workarounds, changed product behavior, and updates for IBM IMS Enterprise Suite Version 2.1 SOAP Gateway.
-This document supplements the IMS Enterprise Suite V2.1 SOAP Gateway documentation in the IBM Information management Software for z/OS Solutions Information Center.
+This document supplements the IMS Enterprise Suite V2.1 SOAP Gateway documentation in the IBM Knowledge Center.

 Fixes and enhancements for SOAP Gateway are made available as Authorized Program Analysis Reports (APARs) for z/OS systems.
 Fixes and enhancements for distributed systems are available for download.